OctopusDeploy/docs/docs/tenants/index.md

 In either case, this can quickly become overwhelming.
 It doesn't scale well as there is a lot of duplication.

-To solve this, Octopus provides first-class support for modelling tenants.
+To solve this, Octopus provides first-class support for modeling tenants.

 ![](images/multiple-tenants.png "width=500")